JudyInRedHat/SillyProcessing/README.md

 # SillyProcessing
-A whell of python that can help to work or program.
+A wheel of python that can help to work or program.